-There are many different types of commercial insurance, from those that cover physical property to those that cover income and cyber security.
+There are many different types of commercial insurance, from those that cover physical property to those that cover income.

 There are 5 main types of commercial insurance:

 - commercial property

 You can find out more about cyber insurance on our dedicated cyber insurance page.

 Whether you're a small business owner or a Body Corporate, commercial property insurance can be complex.
 It pays to consult an insurance adviser to help you assess your requirements and the range of products and solutions that are available.

 Discussing your property portfolio insurance with the specialists will not only help you understand the various solutions but also make you aware of the local and international relationships that can help achieve the cover you need.
 This may be in the areas of

 - breakdown in service machinery, such as lifts and air-conditioning systems